$P$-Partition Generating Function Equivalence of Naturally Labeled Posets: Necessary Conditions

 \begin{proof} Let $\alpha = (\alpha_1, \alpha_2, \dots , \alpha_k)$ be a composition of $n$, and let $\sh(P) = \lambda$.
 Define $B(\alpha) = \#\{a \mid a\in D(\alpha)\text{ and }a-1 \notin D(\alpha)\}$, that is, $B(\alpha)$ is the number of decreasing runs (with at least two elements) in a permutation with descent set $D(\alpha)$.
 We also define $L_i(\alpha) = i + |D(\alpha)|$.

 We will prove that the shape of $P$ is determined by its support by showing that, for $i \leq \lambda_1$,

-First, let $\beta$ be the composition for which this maximum occurs.
-There is a linear extension of $P$ with descent set $D(\beta)$ that has at most $i$ decreasing runs.
-These decreasing runs (together with possibly some single elements) correspond to $i$ antichains of $P$, and the total number of elements in the union of these antichains is $L_i(\beta)$.
+First, choose some $\alpha$ appearing on the right hand side.
+There is a linear extension of $P$ with descent set $D(\alpha)$ that has at most $i$ decreasing runs.
+These decreasing runs (together with possibly some single elements) correspond to $i$ antichains of $P$, and the total number of elements in the union of these antichains is $L_i(\alpha)$.
 Since $\lambda'_1 + \dots + \lambda'_i$ is by definition the largest number of elements in a union of $i$ antichains of $P$,

 Conversely, let $A_1$, $A_2$, \dots, $A_i$ be antichains such that $|A_1| + |A_2| + \dots + |A_i| = \lambda'_1 + \dots + \lambda'_i$.
 Without loss of generality, we can take $A_j \leq A_{j+1}$ for $j =1, \dots i-1$, meaning that for each $y \in A_{j+1}$, there exists $x \in A_{j}$ with $x \preceq y$.
 We can do this because in the subposet $A_1 \cup A_2 \cup \cdots \cup A_i$, the longest chain has at most $i$ elements, so we can redefine $A_1$ to be the elements with jump 0 in this subposet, $A_2$ to be the elements with jump 1, and so on.